SNOmad1/Cardinal-Project/README.md

 ### Presentation Layer

-UI's are [single-page applications](https://en.wikipedia.org/wiki/Single-page_application) powered by [Lowrider.js](https://github.com/somebeaver/Lowrider.js) web components.
+The UI is a [single-page application](https://en.wikipedia.org/wiki/Single-page_application) powered by [router.js](https://github.com/somebeaver/Router.js).
+UI components are [Lowrider.js](https://github.com/somebeaver/Lowrider.js) web components.
 Components are typically designed for a single purpose in single app, but they can also be shared between apps (e.g., the settings panel is shared between all apps).

-View routing is handled by [router.js](https://github.com/somebeaver/router.js), which handles the state of the UI and provides browsing functionality.
 Templates are handled by [html.js](https://github.com/somebeaver/html.js), which implements rudimentary templating features like `{{mustache-tags}}`, and nested templates.

+Working with the DOM is done with [double-u](https://github.com/somebeaver/double-u), a jQuery inspired library that also provides general purpose front end helpers.

 ### Networking Layer

 The server app uses Fastify for the HTTP server, and ws.js for WebSockets.
-Media is streamed over the network from the server to the clients, however clients can also play media locally and report their playback status to the server.
+Media is streamed over the network from the server to the clients, but clients can also play media locally and report their playback status to the server.

 The server provides a RESTful HTTP API for consuming media data.